SamGorr/tscmf_system/memory-bank/implementation-summary.md

    - System is now ready for additional data-driven features
    - Backend can be extended with new endpoints as needed
    - Frontend can consume additional API data with minimal changes

+4. **Better Data Representation:**
+   - More focused data presentation with currency information emphasized
+   - Cleaner table layout showing only the most relevant transaction information
+   - Improved financial data clarity for users
+   - Separated amount and currency display for easier data interpretation and comparison
+   - Consistent number formatting across the application

 ## Next Steps